muldjord/skyscraper/docs/CONFIGINI.md

 ###### Allowed in sections
 `[main]`, `[<PLATFORM>]`, `[<FRONTEND>]`

+#### theInFront="false"
+Game titles are returned from the scraping sources sometimes as 'The Game' and other times as 'Game, The'.
+Enabling this option will force Skyscraper to always try and move 'The' to the front of the titles.
+If it is not enabled, Skyscraper will always try and move it to the end of the title, regardless of how it was originally returned by the scraping sources.

+NOTE!
+When generating gamelists Skyscraper will still sort the games as if the game titles didn't have 'The' at the beginning.

+###### Allowed in sections
+`[main]`, `[<PLATFORM>]`, `[<FRONTEND>]`

 #### brackets="true"
 Disable this option to remove any bracket notes when generating the game list.
 It will disable notes such as `(Europe)` and `[AGA]` completely.
 This option is only relevant when generating the game list.
 It makes no difference when gathering data into the resource cache.